Friday, November 15, 2024

 The colonial city of Antigua Guatemala is one of the most popular destinations in the Central American country and for good reason.
 The charming city served as the colonial capital of the Kingdom of Guatemala for over 200 years.
 Back then, the so-called Captaincy General of Guatemala, or Kingdom of Guatemala, was a Spanish colony and included all Central American countries and the current Mexican region of Chiapas.

 However, Antigua was not Guatemala’s first capital.
 The first capital, Santiago de los Caballeros de Guatemala, was in modern-day Iximche.
 The name came from the feast of Saint James, which was on the day of the capital’s founding.
 The capital later moved to a different region, now part of Ciudad Vieja.
 An overflow of water and mud from nearby Volcán de Agua destroyed the town only 14 years later.
-That is when Antigua Guatemala became capital under the same name, Santiago de los Caballeros, in 1543.
+That is when Antigua Guatemala became the capital under the same name, Santiago de los Caballeros, in 1543.

 Antigua Guatemala ruins, La Recolección